AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{E}CENT advances in natural language processing (NLP) and computer vision demonstrate the effectiveness of self-supervised learning (SSL), thereby training neural networks from unlabeled data via auxiliary objectives.
-SSL has achieved strong results in NLP~\cite{bert-19} and vision~\cite{dinov2-23}, and currently is advancing audio research~\cite{audiomae-22, mae-ast-22, ssast-22, atst-23, m2d-24}, improving downstream tasks, such as acoustic recognition, event detection, and captioning.
+SSL has achieved strong results in NLP~\cite{bert-19} and vision~\cite{dinov2-23}, and currently is advancing audio research~\cite{audiomae-22, mae-ast-22, ssast-22, atst-24, m2d-24}, improving downstream tasks, such as acoustic recognition, event detection, and captioning.
 In the domain of audio, transformer models operating on spectrograms have demonstrated efficacy in learning high-level semantic representations~\cite{ast-21}.
-Treating spectrograms as two-dimensional images enables the adaptation of Vision Transformer (ViT)~\cite{vit-21} and Masked Image Modeling (MIM)~\cite{mae-22} methods to audio, broadening the scope of acoustic representation learning~\cite{audiomae-22, mae-ast-22}.
+Representing audio as spectrogram-based two-dimensional time-frequency features makes it natural to adapt vision-style architectures such as the Vision Transformer (ViT)~\cite{vit-21} and Masked Image Modeling (MIM)~\cite{mae-22} methods to audio, broadening the scope of acoustic representation learning.
+Several early masked/patch-based self-supervised approaches on spectrograms include SSAST~\cite{ssast-22}, which extended the Audio Spectrogram Transformer (AST~\cite{ast-21}) to self-supervised pre-training, and MAE-AST~\cite{mae-ast-22}, which explored MAE-style objectives for audio.
+Audio-MAE~\cite{audiomae-22} and subsequent approaches further developed this direction.

-Despite the efficacy of Transformer features, a key limitation lies in how spectrograms are patchified for input embeddings.
-Typical pipelines apply a convolutional stem layer that patches the spectrogram while aggressively downsampling the time axis (often by a factor of 16)~\cite{ast-21}.
-The convolutional layer is optimized to minimize task loss and do not explicitly enforce anti-aliasing.
-Consequently, the process of patchification reduces the Nyquist frequency in each subband, and it potentially introduces aliasing.
-Aliasing degrades the learned representation and can cause outputs to become sensitive to small input phase shifts~\cite{anti-aliasing-20,improbingsec-21,blurpool-19}.
-This can cause instability during training and reduce sample efficiency.
-A straightforward solution to this problem is to apply a low-pass anti-aliasing filter prior to downsampling.
-However, this approach remains ineffective because high-frequency components can contain critical information for specific tasks.
-This creates a fundamental dilemma: we must mitigate aliasing without discarding informative high-frequency content during the patchification stage.